j3rrywan9/rust-study/docs/programming_rust.md

 ### Generic Structs with Lifetime Parameters

+Similarly, you can think of `struct Extrema<'elt>` as meaning that, given any specific lifetime `'elt`, you can make an `Extrema<'elt>` that holds references with that lifetime.

 ### Generic Structs with Constant Parameters

 ### Deriving Common Traits for Struct Types

 But in the case of these standard traits, and several others, you don't need to implement them by hand unless you want some kind of custom behavior.
 Rust can automatically implement them for you, with mechanical accuracy.
 Just add a `#[derive]` attribute to the struct:
 ```rust
 #[derive(Copy, Clone, Debug, PartialEq)]